“¿Qué quiere para su desayuno?” she asked, inches from my face.

 A learner’s mind is fearless

 Children are wired to learn, which is why they make such huge developmental strides in their first years of life.
-In the space of a year, they go from unable to hold themselves upright to running; from crying to expressing their needs quite clearly.
+In the space of a year, they go from unable to hold themselves upright to running, from crying to expressing their needs quite clearly.

 They fall, shed a few tears, pick themselves up, and keep going.
-They don’t worry about what people will think: they don’t give it a thought.
+They don’t worry about what people will think — they don’t give it a thought.
 All the while, they’re learning and making great progress.

-But you can’t vault yourself from beginner to expert just by reading about it.
+But you can’t vault yourself from beginner to expert just by reading about them.
 You have to take the first steps, and prepare for the inevitable bumps and bruises that come with making real progress.

 It’s the only way to learn, really.
 And it’s the only way to get past plain toast for breakfast every day.